hrl-2024/Price-Watch-List/README.md

 * Users can also see the prices from the foreign shopping websites
 * The app will convert the prices based on the current currencies.
 * User can set a threshold for an item.
 App can notify the user when the item drops below the threshold.
+* Users can log in to store the watch list
+* Users stays sign-in if they had signed in before

 ### 2. Screen Archetypes